-What percentage of URS cases contain elements of domain investing?
+What percentage of URS cases were brought against Registrants determined to be domain name investors (holding a portfolio of domain names for traffic monetization and/or resale)?

-What is the purpose of FORUM Supplemental Rules 5(d)?
+(To Forum,)What is the purpose of FORUM Supplemental Rules 5(d)(ii)?
+In any cases in which this Rule has been employed, (i) has any other named respondent sought to be separated out from the case, and (ii) have any registrants asked to be dismissed from the case on the basis of not having registered or being in control of the domain, and if so have your Examiners granted or denied such requests?

 FORUM Supplemental Rules 5(d): Multiple Respondents. (i) Where a case has multiple respondents, the first respondent to use the encrypted link to respond will be the Respondent for the case.
 No other responses will be permitted. (ii) If you are named in a case that contains domain names not registered or controlled by you, you may request that the Examiner dismiss the case as to any domain names not owned by you.
 It is up to the Examiner’s discretion to make a factual finding as to whether or not the evidence supports your claim.

-Have Examiners received requests for separate hearings from the multiple Respondents in the same URS proceeding?

-What other anecdotal feedback have the Providers received from Respondents?
+[deleted because it replicates expanded version of question 17]What if any other anecdotal feedback have you received from Respondents regarding the URS Rules and Procedures or your administration of the same?

 Stay of the Administrative Proceeding

-Have the Providers received joint requests for a Stay of the Administrative Proceeding?
-If so, was the case reinstated or dismissed as a result of the Stay?
+Have you received any joint requests for a Stay of the Administrative Proceeding?
+If yes, how many cases were reinstated or otherwise dismissed upon expiration of the Stay?

-Have the Providers received any requests for a Stay post appointment of the Examiner?
+Have you received any requests for a Stay after the appointment of the Examiner; if so, how was this handled?

 Examiner

-Obtain information from the Providers about how Examiners are selected and what background they have.
+How do you select Examiners and determine that their backgrounds comport with the URS Rules and Procedures?

-Obtain information from the Providers on the training they provide for the Examiners.
+What, if any, training do you provide for the selected Examiners.

-Seek Providers' views about whether and how their processes and practices pertaining to Examiners’ selection and training should be evaluated.

-Have the Providers maintained and made public available the list of URS Examiners and their qualifications?
+What factors should we consider in regard to evaluation of your processes and practices pertaining to Examiners’ selection and training?
+Have you maintained and made publicly available the list of your selected URS Examiners and their qualifications?

-Why the qualifications of some Examiners are not published (ADNDRC, FORUM)?
+(To ADNDRC, FORUM) Why haven’t the qualifications of some of your Examiners been published? *

-What is the conflict of interest policy established by each Provider?
-Do the Providers make the Examiners aware of their needs to be impartial and independent?
+What is your conflict of interest policy for Examiners?
+How do you make the Examiners aware of their obligation to be impartial and independent?

 How does an Examiner confirm his/her impartiality and independence?

-Can FORUM provide a copy of the oath taken by the Examiners for being neutral and independent?
+Can you provide a copy of any oath taken by the Examiners to affirm that they will be neutral and independent?
 Is the oath signed by the Examiners?

-Do all three Providers undertake independent inquiries to adequately satisfy themselves as to the impartiality and independence of their Examiners?
-Or do they merely rely on the oath or declaration made by each Examiner?
+Do you undertake any independent inquiries to adequately satisfy yourself that your Examiners will be impartial and independent?
+Or do you rely solely upon the oath or declaration made by each Examiner?

-Has any Examiner voluntarily disclose any conflict of interest?
-If not, what happened?
-If so, did the Examiner disclose this before and/or during the case proceeding?
+Has any of your Examiners voluntarily disclosed any conflict of interest?
+If not, then what action was taken upon discovery of any conflict?
+If a conflict was disclosed, did the Examiner do this before and/or during the case proceeding?

-Does the Respondent have the ability/opportunity to point to the conflict of interest/bias from an Examiner?
-Can they do so in their Responses?
+Does the Respondent have the ability/opportunity to allege any conflict of interest/bias on the part of the Examiner assigned to its case?
+Can they do so in their Responses or by other means?

-Has there been any incidence of allegations of partiality or non-independence or bias of an Examiner being raised by any party of an URS proceeding either during the initial determination process or as ground for a review or Appeal?
-If so, how was the conflict of interest discovered?
+Has there been any incidence of allegations of partiality, non-independence or bias of an Examiner being raised by any party to a URS proceeding either during the initial determination process, or as ground for a review or Appeal?
+If so, how was the conflict of interest subsequently evaluated?